rafael-santiago/tulip/doc/MANUAL.md

     400h402-300-201-400~~~~~-46/.letring{48-58}-63-66~~-|-
     58-500-48-400/402-400~~~~-400~~-400/402-300~-300~-300h302~~---300h301p300-402\-

-Yes, this is a little bit different from ``Jimi`` and a crap when compared with what he did... :-D
+Yes, it is a little bit different from ``Jimi`` and a crap when compared with what he did...

-In the code shown above there is a new thing.
-The ``separation bar`` or ``sep bar`` as I like to call.
+In the code shown above is using the ``separation bar`` or ``sep bar`` as I like to call.
 This is denoted by the ``pipe`` symbol.
 It is useful to separate things in logical blocks inside the tablature.
 Resulting visually as a vertical breaking in the ``tab diagram``.

-Note that in the previous code we have a repetion in the second "bar" (forget about sheets here, ok? no time divisions, this is just tablatures).
+Note that in the previous code we have a repetion in the second "bar" (forget about sheets here, ok? no time divisions, it is just about tablatures).
 I hate using copy and paste, it is boring.
-In ``Tulip`` there is a smart symbol that you use to say: "hey guy, here you will repeat the same that I did just before."
+In ``Tulip`` there is a smart symbol which you use to say: "hey guy, here you will repeat the same that I did just before."

-For this you use the ``at`` symbol.
+For doing it you should use the ``at`` symbol.
 So, the lazy version would be:

     400h402-300-201-400~~~~~-.letring{46/48-58}-63-45~~-|-@
     400h402-300-201-400~~~~~-.letring{46/48-58}-63-66~~-|-